 The Brighton Beachcombers started life as the Brightonians in 1999 with help from a couple of dedicated London and Redhill players and the support of the British Softball Federation.
 Since then we’ve changed our name and have increased our player numbers year by year, playing regularly through both summer and winter seasons.
 We welcome players of all abilities and backgrounds.
 Beginners are always welcome to come along and give softball a go!

 We adhere to BSUK’s Joint Safeguarding Policy and Procedures.
 You can read these here.

-Our membership fee is just £35.00 for the remainder of the 2018 season.
+Our membership fee for the 2019 season is just £30.00 for brand new members, or £60.00 for returning members.
 This includes a free Beachcombers t-shirt!

 If it’s your first time playing softball with the Beachcombers then your first training session is free!

 Softball is a bat-and-ball sport derived from baseball.
 It is specifically meant to be faster-paced and easier to play for beginners.

 There are different varieties of softball: fastpitch, slowpitch, single-sex and co-ed.
 In Brighton we play co-ed (men and women play together) slowpitch (the ball is pitched at the batter slowly so it’s easier to hit) at the Recreational level.

 If you want to find out how to play, check out our Beginner’s Guide; if you want to find out what it looks like, you’ll have to come out and play!

 Most softball in the UK is of the co-ed slowpitch variety.
 There is also some fastpitch (especially women’s), and some single-sex.
 There are four divisions: